jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 dockerchatdemo_chat_1 exited with code 0
 ```

-Now we can run a command in our container and set up the initial package files:
+Now we can run an interactive shell in a container created from the same image and use it to set up the initial package files:

 ```shell
 $ docker-compose run --rm chat /bin/bash